-For this speaking activity, the students will work in pairs.
-Have the students to move around the classroom identifying classroom objects using the new language.
-You should monitor for the correct usage of articles and help them with any new vocabulary they encounter.
+The students will work in pairs, moving around the room identifying classroom objects using the language from the previous activity.
+Monitor them for the correct usage of articles and help them with any new vocabulary they encounter.

-A fun spelling ESL game that can be modified to test the students on indefinite articles.
-Divide the class into two teams and have them form two queues at the back of the room or just back from the board.
-On each turn, a student will move to the board and write a word (including the article) on the board.
-When they have finished writing their word they hand the marker to the next person in their team.
-Students are not allowed to copy words from the other team's list.
+To begin, divide the class into two teams and have them form two queues at the back of the room or at least a metre from the board.
+On each turn, a student will move to the board and write a word (including the article).
+When they have finished writing their word, they'll hand the marker to the next person in their team.
+Students are not allowed to copy words from the opposing team's list.